 MAJOR: PUBLIC ADMINISTRATION

-DEGREE: MASTER OF PUBLIC
+DEGREE: MASTER OF PUBLIC ADMINISTRATION (M.P.A.)

-ADMINISTRATION (M.P.A.)

 The MPA program prepares students for administrative positions in local, state, or national government and in non-profit agencies.
 The MPA is accredited by the National Association of Schools of Public Affairs and Administration.
-It requires 36 semester hours of course work plus an internship of 6 semester hours.
+It requires 36 credits of coursework plus an internship of 6 credits.

 A modern public administrator must understand administrative processes, all factors that affect them, and their implications for the vital issues which affect our society.
-Administrators must be able to analyze government and policy related problems and recommend appropriate courses of action to elected officials and other public policy makers.
+Administrators must be able to analyze government- and policy-related problems and recommend appropriate courses of action to elected officials and other public policy makers.
 In order to accomplish the public mission, it is essential that public administrators have specific skills and knowledge in areas such as financial administration, personnel management, evaluation, research design, statistics, computer utilization, and the management and leadership of large organizations.
 Our graduates are professionals qualified by their specialized knowledge, skills and abilities to assume key leadership and managerial positions in the public sector.